smarlowucf/azurectl/README.md

 ```
 $ azurectl setup account configure \
   --name my_account \
-  --publish-settings-file /path/to/publish/settings/file \
+  --publish-settings-file /path/to/publish/settings/file
-  --region region
-  --storage-account-name storage_account_name \
-  --container-name container_name

-$ azurectl setup account default --name my_account
 ```

 Alternatively, an account can be configured without a publishsettings file, but a few more manual settings will be required, including the absolute path of the PEM encoded keyset generated while creating a management certificate, the URL of the management interface, and your subscription ID.

 ```
 $ azurectl setup account configure \